alexpchin/react-training-workshop/middle/lessons.md

 Our store creation is now a little more complex; now we need to pass middleware into `createStore`, we also have to pass the second argument to set the initial state of the store, which will be an empty object.
 We then apply the middleware and add on the dev tool extension too, which we merge into one function using `Redux.compose` ([docs](http://redux.js.org/docs/api/compose.html).

 Finally, we can now write the code to start getting this running!
-Let's make the button create a `fetchUser` action with the username from the text input:
+Let's make the button create a `fetchUser` action with the username from the text input in `username-input.js`.

 ```js